reimagined/resolve/packages/runtime/adapters/eventstore-adapters/eventstore-mysql/README.md

 [![npm version](https://badge.fury.io/js/%40resolve-js%2Feventstore-mysql.svg)](https://badge.fury.io/js/%40resolve-js%2Feventstore-mysql)

-This package is an eventstore adapter for storing events using MySQL 8.0.
+This package is an event store adapter used to store events in MySQL 8.0.

 ## Available Parameters

-- `eventsTableName` - a name of a table storing events.
+- `eventsTableName` - the name of a table used to store events.
 - `...connectionSettings` - see [Connection Settings](https://www.npmjs.com/package/mysql2#first-query) for more information.

 ## Usage